 Wireless devices are notorious for getting out of sync.
 When one side is quieter than the other, it can be because interference or battery life has decreased and there's no way to adjust the volume on both sides simultaneously.

 Wireless devices tend to get pretty far off track when they have pairing issues.
+Loss of connection has nothing to do with the mechanism to block noise from Noise-Cancelling Headphones, so check twice.

 Wrong Device Settings Problems